 You will need to order a transcript of the original court hearing.

 How to order

-Whoever prepares your appeal record, whether Transcript Management Services or a commercial preparer, must get these documents from you (by fax, mail or in person):
+Whoever prepares your appeal record, whether Transcript Management Services or a commercial preparer, must get (by fax, mail or in person) copies of your:

 - filed Notice of Appeal